 Ebro Foods, S.A. holds a 40% shareholding in Riso Scotti S.p.A.
 The investment in this associate is accounted for using the equity method.
-Riso Scotti S.p.A. is an Italian company whose corporate purpose is analogous to that of Ebro Foods, S.A.
+Riso Scotti S.p.A. is an Italian company with an analogous corporate purpose to that of Ebro Foods, S.A.
 Mr. Antonio Hernández Callejas, Chairman of Ebro Foods, S.A., is a director of Riso Scotti, S.p.A.

-The transactions performed between Ebro Foods, S.A. and Riso Scotti S.p.A. (an associate that is not fully consolidated by the Ebro Group) in 2022 and 2021 (amounts in thousands of euros):
+The transactions performed between Ebro Foods, S.A. and Riso Scotti S.p.A. (an associate that is not fully consolidated by the Ebro Group) in 2023 and 2022 (thousands of euros):